Ricordy/SL-Platform/storage.md

 ## Home

-### Slider
+### Slider - DB

-### Image URL
+### Image URL - DB

-### Our cars / Favorites
+### Our cars

-### Car Address
+#### Car Address - BLOCKCHAIN/DB

-### Car title
+#### Car title - DB

-### Car price
+#### Car price - BLOCKCHAIN/DB

-### Car Image
+#### Car Image - DB

-### Favorite?
+### Favorite? - NA

 ### My Investments

-    - Active
+#### Active - HARDCODED
-      - It will be presented the same info in all statuses?
+  - It will be presented the same info in all statuses? - (Active its the same) ; (upcoming, its like our cars) ; (finished have price and sold price if they dont go well, refunded status)
-      - Car Address
+  - Car Address - BLOCKCHAIN/DB
-      - Car title
+  - Car title - DB
-      - Car price
+  - Car price - BLOCKCHAIN/DB
-      - Car Image
+  - Car Image - DB
-      - Car Status
+  - Car Status - DB
-      - Car progress
+  - Car progress - BLOCKCHAIN
-    - Upcoming (Only from DB?)
+#### Upcoming - DB
-    - Finished (How we know if the contract is finished or not?)
+#### Finished - ONCE AFTER REFILL, IT ENTERS FINISHED PHASE WHERE YOU CAN WITHDRAW FUNDS) (If user does not withdraw in 3 months time (still to confirm), money goes to SL fund)

 ### My Puzzle

-- Puzzle Address
+- Puzzle Address - BLOCKCHAIN/DB
-- Puzzle title
+- Puzzle title - HARDCODED
-- Puzzle Image
+- Puzzle Image - IPFS/DB
-- Puzzle progress
+- Puzzle progress - BLOCKCHAIN, UPDATES AFTER EVERY PUZZLE CLAIM OR PUZZLE BUY
-- User invested so far
+- User invested so far - BLOCKCHAIN, UPDATES AFTER EVERY INVESTMENT IF POSSIBLE
-- User collected puzzles (unique)
+- User collected puzzles (unique) - IPFS
-- Posts
+- Posts - WEBSITE
-  - Post image
+  - Post image - DB
-  - Post title
+  - Post title - DB
-  - Post short description
+  - Post short description - DB
-  - Post full text
+  - Post full text - DB
 - My investments
-  - Upcoming?
+  - Upcoming? - DB
   - Favorites
-    - Car title
+    - Car title - NA
-    - Car price
+    - Car price - NA
   - Our suggestions for you (DB?)
-  - What is the criteria to suggest cars?
+  - What is the criteria to suggest cars? - Active cars, select 3, the ones that the user is not invested in preference - HARDCODED
 - Investment Detail Page
-  - Investment title
+  - Investment title - DB
-  - Investment subtitle
+  - Investment subtitle - DB
-  - Investment Description
+  - Investment Description - DB
-  - Investment Address
+  - Investment Address - BLOCKCHAIN/DB
-  - Investment Chassis
+  - Investment Chassis - DB
-  - Investment Total Production
+  - Investment Total Production - DB
-  - Investment Total Model Production
+  - Investment Total Model Production - DB
-  - Investment Color Combination
+  - Investment Color Combination - DB
-  - Gallery (3 photos)
+  - Gallery (3 photos) - DB
-  - Status (renewing)
+  - Status (renewing) - DB
-  - Price
+  - Price - BLOCKCHAIN/DB
-  - Progress (%)
+  - Progress (%) - BLOCKCHAIN
-  - Taks(??
-When the user has not invested)
+  - Tasks( When the user has not invested) -
-    - Title
+    - Title - DB
-    - Icon
+    - Icon - DB
-    - Status (Done, progrees, etc)
+    - Status (Done, progrees, etc) - DB
-  - Taks(When the user has invested)
+  - Tasks(When the user has invested)
-    - Title
+    - Title - DB
-    - Icon
+    - Icon - DB
-    - Status (Done, progrees, etc)
+    - Status (Done, progrees, etc) - DB
-      - Deadline
+      - Deadline -  DB
-      - Cost expectation
+      - Cost expectation - DB
-      - Current cost
+      - Current cost - DB
       - Updates
-        - Data
+        - Data - DB
-        - Title
+        - Title - DB
-        - Slider (photos)
+        - Slider (photos)- DB
   - Investments (when user has not invested)
-    - Total invested so far
+    - Total invested so far  - BLOCKCHAIN
-    - Number of investors so far
+    - Number of investors so far - BLOCKCHAIN (NEEDS TO BE TACKLED)
-    - Return range
+    - Return range - BLOCKCHAIN/DB
-    - Sales end
+    - Sales end - DB
-    - Sales began
+    - Sales began - DB
-    - Estimate claiming
+    - Estimate claiming - DB
   - Investments (when user has invested)
-    - Total invested so far
+    - Total invested so far - BLOCKCHAIN
-    - Number of investors so far
+    - Number of investors so far - BLOCKCHAIN (NEEDS TO BE TACKLED)
-    - Return range
+    - Return range - BLOCKCHAIN/DB
-    - Sales end
+    - Sales end - DB
-    - Sales began
+    - Sales began - DB
-    - Estimate claiming
+    - Estimate claiming - DB
-    - Transactions (4 last transactions - )
+    - Transactions (4 last transactions ) - BLOCKHAIN/DB , UPDATED FOR EVERY TRANSACTION THAT USER MAKES ON THAT SL CONTRACT
-  - Car details
+  - Car details - DB
-  - Car title
+  - Car title - DB
-  - Car description (will be the same as the top??)
+  - Car description (will be the same as the top??) - (WILL BE MORE EXTENSE) - DB
-  - Car chart
+  - Car chart - DB
   - Our suggestions for you (DB?)
   - What is the criteria to suggest cars?